UNLV-CS472-672/2024-S-GROUP7-LifeQuest/START_HERE.md

 ## Running the Application

+Navigate to the app directory in order to start the application.

 Start the application with:
 ```bash
 npm start
 ```
 Visit `http://localhost:3000` in your browser to see the app running.
+Refresh the page to update changes.

 ## Contributing Your Changes